alain-riedinger/ta-config/README.md

 - a color hint for color codes
 - some helpers for the search operations (initialization, shortcuts)
 - some helpers for french language (for text and markdown edition)
+- some helpers for editing (for markdown language)
 - integration of the distraction free mode

 ## Favourite files manager